Can AI-Generated Text be Reliably Detected?: More Details on Spoofing

-\textbf{The attack methodology:} For an output word $s^{(t)}$, soft watermarking samples a word from its green list with high probability.
-The prefix word $s^{(t-1)}$ determines the green list for selecting the word $s^{(t)}$.
+In watermarking, the prefix word $s^{(t-1)}$ determines the green list for selecting the word $s^{(t)}$.
 The attacker's objective is to compute a proxy of green lists for the $N$ most commonly used words in the vocabulary.
-A smaller $N$, when compared to the size of the vocabulary, helps faster computations with a trade-off in the attacker's knowledge of the watermarking scheme.
 We use a small value of $N=181$ for our experiments.
-The attacker can query the watermarked LLM multiple times to learn the pair-wise occurrences of these $N$ words in the LLM output.
-Observing these outputs, the attacker can compute the probability of occurrence of a word given a prefix word $s^{(t-1)}$.
-This score can be used as a proxy for computing the green list for the prefix word $s^{(t-1)}$.
-An attacker with access to these proxy green lists can compose a text detected to be watermarked, thus spoofing the detector.
-In our experiments, we query the watermarked OPT-1.3B \citep{opt} $10^6$ times to evaluate the {\it green list scores} to evaluate the green list proxies.
-We find that inputting nonsense sentences composed of the $N$ common words encourages the LLM to output text majorly only composed of these words.
+The attacker queries the watermarked OPT-1.3B \cite{opt} $10^6$ times to observe pair-wise token occurrences in its output to estimate {\it green list score} for the $N$ tokens.
+We find that inputting nonsense sentences composed of the $N$ common words encourages the LLM to output text mostly composed of these words.
 This makes the querying more efficient.
-In Figure \ref{fig:the}, we show the learned {\ green list scores} for the prefix word ``the'' using our querying technique.
-We build a simple tool that lets a user create passages token by token.
-At every step, the user is provided with a list of potential green list words sorted based on the { green list score}.
-These users or {adversarial humans} try to generate meaningful passages assisted by our tool.
-Since most of the words selected by { adversarial humans} are likely to be in the green list, we expect the watermarking scheme to detect these texts to be watermarked.
-Table \ref{tab:adversarialhuman} shows examples of sentences composed by { adversarial humans} that are detected to be watermarked.
-Even a nonsense sentence generated by an adversarial human can be detected as watermarked with very high confidence.
+A token with a high green list score for a prefix $s^{(t)}$ might be in its green list (see Figure \ref{fig:the}).
+We build a tool that helps adversarial humans create watermarked sentences by providing them with proxy green list.
+In this manner, we can spoof watermarking models easily.
+See Table \ref{tab:adversarialhuman} for example sentences created by an adversarial human.
+Figure \ref{fig:watermark-roc-spoof} shows that the performance of watermark-based detectors degrades significantly in the presence of paraphrasing and spoofing attacks, showing that they are not reliable.